arturshadnik/AutoMetaX-ADP/README.md

     https://youtu.be/_xK3NnWSDJg

 # Project Goal
 This project aims to improve the functionalities of a level-2 automated vehicle prototype and algorithms.
 The expected outcome is level-4 automation in ODD.
-The expected system architecture is shown in Figure 2.
+The expected system architecture is shown in the figure below.
 The main design criteria of this project are environment perception, high-level control (motion planning) and low-level vehicle control (lateral, longitudinal and speed).

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/89050720/190730778-5ca351e4-9907-4bd8-982c-67247b646a22.png">

+For more details, please refer to our final report or leave an email at xza213@sfu.ca

+# Future Plan
+1. Sensors
+•	The ZED Camera has bad hardware connection, which might lead to danger actions due to lose of camera data during driving.
+•	The RPLiDAR can only generate 2D map.
+To have a better understanding of the environment, a LiDAR that maps 3D environment is required to detect objects lower than the ego vehicle.
+•	One extra camera should be added at the back of our ego vehicle to detect the states of approaching vehicle such as velocity and distance.
+•	Sensor Fusion algorithm should be added to combine stereo camera and Lidar to reduce variance and noise.

+2. Perception
+•   Broaden the YOLO dataset with images of all classes of objects.
+•   Broaden dataset to cater different driving environment such as urban road and indoor environment.
+•   Implemented Transfer Learning to our own network.
+Combine pre-trained network such as ImageNet and MobileNet with self-collected dataset.
+•   Ensure the perception system can detect incomplete objects for each class including two overlapping objects such as pedestrian holding a stop sign.